Azure/azure-docs-sdk-java/docs-ref-conceptual/java-supported-jdk-runtime.md

 Azul Systems maintains a [Java SE roadmap](https://www.azul.com/products/azul_support_roadmap/) for these releases.

-## Use for Local development
+## Use for local development

-Developers can download Java JDKs for Azure and Azure Stack from [Azul Systems' website](https://www.azul.com/downloads/azure-only/zulu/).
+Developers can [download](https://www.azul.com/downloads/azure-only/zulu/) Java JDKs for Azure and Azure Stack for use in local devlopment environments.
 Downloads are available for Windows, Linux, and macOS.
 Developers working on Linux can also get packages through the  [yum](https://www.azul.com/downloads/azure-only/zulu/#yum-repo) and [apt](https://www.azul.com/downloads/azure-only/zulu/#apt-repo) package managers.

-Product support for the Azure-supported Azul Zulu JDK is available through when developing for Azure or Azure Stack with a [qualified Azure support plan](https://azure.microsoft.com/support/plans/).
+Support for local development for the JDK is available with a [qualified Azure support plan](https://azure.microsoft.com/support/plans/) when developing for Azure or Azure Stack.

 ## Use in Docker containers